 In case you didn’t know, walnuts are a veritable treasure trove of health benefits.

 But what is it that makes walnuts so potent in the fight against disease?
-Researchers at the University of Illinois at Urbana-Champaign set out to uncover the health benefits hidden under the walnut’s wrinkly shell, and they published their results in The Journal of Nutrition.
+Researchers at the University of Illinois at Urbana-Champaign set out to uncover the health benefits hidden under the walnut’s wrinkly shell, and they

 Specifically, the researchers — led by Hannah Holscher, an assistant professor of food science and human nutrition at the university — looked at how walnuts affect our gut microbiota, or the trillions of (mostly beneficial) micro-organisms that inhabit our gut.